ines-08/BDNR/docs/Milestone1.md

 etcd is designed as a general substrate for large scale distributed systems.
 These are systems that will never tolerate split-brain operation and are willing to sacrifice availability to achieve this end. etcd stores metadata in a consistent and fault-tolerant way.
 An etcd cluster is meant to provide key-value storage with best of class stability, reliability, scalability and performance.

 Distributed systems use etcd as a consistent key-value store for configuration management, service discovery, and coordinating distributed work.
 Common distributed patterns using etcd include leader election, distributed locks, and monitoring machine liveness.
+It is recommended to have an odd number of members in a cluster.
+An odd-size cluster tolerates the same number of failures as an even-size cluster but with fewer nodes, based on Raft consensus algorithm.

 ## Why etcd?